marherje/PSOforLCFIPlus/README.md

-# ParticleSwarmOptimization
+# ParticleSwarmOptimization (PSO) for LCFI+

-implementation of the particle swarm algorithm to optimize the paramters and Input Variables of TMVA Classificators.
+Implementation of the particle swarm algorithm to optimize the hyper-parameters and Input Variables of TMVA Classificators.
 The program will create a swarm of Classifiers in the parameter space.
-Each classifier will try to improve its input variable combination.
+Each classifier will try to improve its hyperparameter combination.
 Classifiers move in the parameter space using the information of the whole swarm.
+After N iterations, save the best ones to usi it in the Flavour tagging.
 Utilizes batch system to parallelize classifier training.

-1) clone the repository

-2) The python interface manages the communication between the particles and is run on a portal (use screen because of long    runtimes).
-The Training of the BDTs is done on the batch system and is implemented in Particle.C.
-This file is also recompiled when you start the PSO now.
-    2.1) Remove .pyc files in case you recompile the PSO.

-3) change Example_PSOConfig to suit your needs
-     play around with the swarm parameters (at least 25 particles recommended)
-     choose the Figure of Merit to optimize (at the moment ROC Integral Average)
-     fix Kolmogorov-Smirnoff and Anderson-Darling cut values (recommended first play it with 0 and select a value after inspection) specify TMVA factory and method options
-     declare coordinate space you want to search
-     specify trees and files
-     Variables the swarm starts with
-     //pool of additional Variables the swarm will try

-4) Start the Optimization with
-    python RunPSO.py Example_PSOConfig.txt
-    4.1) Alternatively use
-    nohup ./SendIFIC250_eLpR_catA.sh > LogFlavourTag250IFIC_eLpR_catA
-    as an example of how I ran in IFIC

-5) After each iteration the ten best classifiers are writen to PSOResult.txt
-   The best classifier and all necessary information is written to a .conf file
+It can potentially optimise the use of variables.

+Structure:
+   config -> Configuration files
+   data	  -> Data	   previously prepared with MakeNTuples from lcfi+ output -> Where the particles information are stored conf	  -> To move and save the final .conf files. log 	  -> Where the PSO

+IMPORTANT REMARK: This is done for the four categories (A,B,C,D) of LCFI+

+Tutorial in Tutorial.md